View More Images

 The deep snows of winter pair delightfully with the warm and invigorating onsen hot springs that we make ample use of throughout this tour.
 Undoubtedly, Matsuo Basho, one of Japan’s greatest literary figures, also luxuriated in the many onsen found throughout Tohoku on his itinerant perambulation here in the seventeenth century.
 Our journey coincides in part with his travels, related in his poetic narrative Narrow Road to the Deep North.
 In his footsteps, we visit a spectacularly and precipitously sited temple high above a valley on a steep cliff; and a venerable farmhouse where the lyricist’s uncomfortable night is evocatively related in his haiku poetry.

-Walk Japan’s expert tour leader gathers with the tour group at 09:15am in Tokyo Station.
-From here, our journey begins at a rapid clip as we board the super-fast shinkansen bullet train for Yonezawa.
-From here on, however, the pace for the rest of our journey together drops significantly as we ride local trains and vehicles to charming farming hamlets, hot spring villages and towns.
+Walk Japan’s expert Tour Leader gathers with the tour group at 12 midday in Yonezawa Station.
+From here, our journey together takes us on local trains and vehicles to charming farming hamlets, hot spring villages and towns.
 Here, with snowshoes on our feet, we venture out over countryside that glistens in the winter sun, or otherwise fades to an other-worldly monochrome under snow-laden clouds.
 We explore mostly flat or gentle inclines but also include: a long descent through the incredible juhyo snow monsters; and a steep climb without snowshoes up to one of Tohoku’s greatest treasures, Yamadera Temple.

 After descending, we continue our journey by vehicle from the plain into the surrounding mountains to Nakatsugawa, a secluded village carpeted in deep snow.
 Tonight we we find a tranquil lake close by the inn, where we savour the first of many delectable evening meals of the tour.